shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         - The number of genomes.
         - The divergence between genome sequences.
         - **The genome batch size**  (`-b/--batch-size`, default 10,000).
 This is the main parameter to adjust memory usage.
-    - If the RAM is not sufficient (< 50 GB).
+    - **If the RAM is not sufficient (< 50 GB)**.
 Please:
-        1. Use a smaller genome batch size.
-It decreases indexing memory occupation and has little effect on searching performance.
+        1. **Use a smaller genome batch size**.
+It decreases indexing memory occupation and has little affection on searching performance.
         2. Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
 And if the queries are long (>= 2kb), there's little affection for the alignment results.
 - **Disk**
     - More (>2 TB) is better.
 The index size is related to the input genomes and the number of masks.
 See [some examples](#index-size).